Center for Health Equity Research (CHER) Institute

 - Provide the program office with information regarding your professional development and accomplishments following completion of the program.
 At a minimum, we will ask you to submit an updated CV each year that includes grant awards and publications.

 No!
-In fact, there is no cost for attending the Institute, hotel accommodations will be provided, and you will receive a stipend to cover travel and meal expenses while participating in the Institute.
+There is no cost for attending the Institute.
+Hotel accommodations will be provided, and you will be reimbursed for travel and meal expenses while participating in the Institute.
 (Please note: Per the CSU Controller’s Office, Division of Finance and Administration, expenses for food, lodging, and travel within 25 miles of a California State University employee’s workplace or residence cannot be reimbursed.)

 The following information is required to apply.